with tips for cycling & hiking

 This is the second ride in the Seine valley between the estuary and Rouen and whereas the first had a castle, this one has an impressive abbey.

-We stayed at Camping La Foret and as this was a Camping Cheque site it offered incredible value in the off season
+We stayed at Camping La Foret, which offered incredible value in the off season.

 The site has had mixed reviews but we could not fault it.